-The next step is to ask the group to find relationships between areas.
-Every time they spot a relationship, ask them which area should have the upper hand.
+The next step is to ask the group to find relationships between contexts.
+Every time they spot a relationship, ask them which bounded context should be upstream.
 It’s usually obvious.
-We want core areas to be upstream.
-Deduce which areas should have the upper hand from the core / supportive / generic classification.
+We want core contexts to be upstream.
+Deduce which contexts should be upstream from the core / supportive / generic classification.

 Here is how to materialize the relationship.
-Stick a post-it on the boundary between areas.
+Stick a post-it on the boundary between contexts.
 Find a way to represent what is upstream or downstream.
-If areas are far away, use some wool string and stick the relationship post-it on it.
+If contexts are far away, use some wool string and stick the relationship post-it on it.

 First of all, this step introduces a new concept to attendees.
 This notion is very often new and enlightening to participants.
 It will help them to think of code and organization dependencies in a new way.
 They should see problem in the current organization.
 They will also start to have refactoring ideas to put things in a better state.

 If you are developer in a team that is downstream, it might be a good idea to try move to another team.
 Life in downstream environment is often painful.

 💡 Moving to an upstream team might be the quickest way to find a more sustainable pace

 It can also be a good time to introduce Hexagonal Architecture and its benefits for core areas.
 Making a core area free from any dependency keeps it more testable and evolutive.

 This is only a fraction of what DDD offers about smart dependency management.
 In the next post, we’ll see the patterns of relationships from the DDD blue book.
 I’ll also walk through an Event Storming follow-up activity to pick the best pattern.